IgorSondors/LaTeX_CV_template/README.md

 \item Interdisciplinary scientist with skills and experience in Solid state physics and Machine learning
 \item Experienced school lecturer and private physics and mathematics teacher
 \item Self-motivated, problem-solving and collaborative scientist with excellent communication skills
-\item Looking to always study and improve my skills
+\item Always looking for study new things
 \end{itemize}

 \section{Technical Skills}